What is Input Service Distribution under GST (ISD)?

-ISD stands for Input Service Distributor.
+ISD stands for Input Service Distribution under GST.
 Big name, simple meaning.

 It’s basically used when a company has multiple branches, and one of the branches (usually the head office) gets the invoice for some service that’s being used by all the branches.
 That branch can then distribute the GST credit from that service to the other branches.
 That’s it.
 Simple idea, right?